Home

 reddit.com

 The story of Marianne Bachmeier and her act of vigilante justice in shooting Klaus Grabowski during his trial for the murder of her daughter Anna sparked intense media coverage and public debate in Germany.
-Initial reactions were largely sympathetic to Bachmeier, with many viewing her actions as understandable given the horrific nature of her daughter's murder and perceived leniency in the German court system
+Initial reactions were largely sympathetic to Bachmeier, with many viewing her actions as understandable given the horrific nature of her daughter's murder and perceived leniency in the German court system14.

 However, as more details emerged about Bachmeier's past and her behavior following Anna's death, public opinion became more divided.
-Some questioned the authenticity of her grief and criticized her parenting, while others debated whether her actions constituted premeditated murder or manslaughter
+Some questioned the authenticity of her grief and criticized her parenting, while others debated whether her actions constituted premeditated murder or manslaughter1.

 Despite the controversy, Bachmeier had enough public support to raise 100,000 marks for her legal defense.
-In 1983, she was ultimately convicted of manslaughter and sentenced to six years in prison, of which she served three
+In 1983, she was ultimately convicted of manslaughter and sentenced to six years in prison, of which she served three14.
 The relatively light sentence, compared to the possible murder conviction, suggested a degree of empathy from the court and jury.

 A 1983 survey by the Allensbach Institute highlighted the divided public opinion on Bachmeier's punishment:

 • 28% felt the sentence was appropriate